Art Licensing for Greeting Cards

 It’s so difficult to try to wrap this subject up into just a blog post.

-Which is why I’m excited to say I’ll be releasing a full online course on art licensing very shortly!
+Which is why I’m excited to say I’ve released a full online course called Art Licensing for Letterers!

-I’ll cover the topics I touched on in this blog post in WAY more detail, plus things like how to make art that appeals to buyers, how specifically to find and contact buyers, how to find and work with an art licensing agent, and a lot more.
-I’ll share real-world examples of the process behind projects I’ve worked on, correspondence with clients, and real pricing scenarios.
+I’ve teamed up with artist Ilana Griffo to cover the topics I touched on in this blog post in WAY more detail, plus things like how to make a portfolio that appeals to buyers, how specifically to find and contact buyers, how to find and work with an art licensing agent, and a lot more.